thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

         title: 'Navigate to "Customers" page.
 Find your customer in the list of customers and then click on the "Manage customer devices" icon;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-10-pe.png
-        title: 'Your device is owned by the customer and is located in the customer`s device group "My Devices".'
+        title: 'Your device is owned by the customer and is located in the customer&#39;s device group "My Devices".'

 step72_2:
     0: